Ancient History Playlist

 Fun Facts

-Guilds (shrenis) acted like early banks — lending money and financing trade caravans.
+Guilds (Shrenis) acted like early banks — lending money and financing large trade caravans, showing financial organization.

-Earliest silver punch-marked coins show symbols like sun, tree, fish, and animals.
+The earliest silver punch-marked coins show distinctive symbols like the sun, tree, fish, and animals .

-Texts mention dasa (slave) and karmakara (bonded labourer) — evidence of labour exploitation.
+Texts mention both dasa (slave) and karmakara (bonded labourer) , distinguishing between inherited and debt-based servitude.

 Mains Key Points